Code

 JavaScript

-MWoffliner – the MediaWiki/Wikipedia (and our most important) scrapper
+MWoffliner – the MediaWiki/Wikipedia (and our most important) scraper

 Kiwix JS – the Kiwix extension for Chrome, Firefox and Windows Mobile